 As your baby grows and changes you may need to change your insert pairings to match baby’s output.

-Special Note: If you’d like me to email you a free PDF one-page cheat sheet like this one, to show you how much each type of insert absorbs, how much it holds, and how to layer it, click here to enter your email.
+Special Note: If you’d like a free PDF one-page cheat sheet like this one, to show you how much each type of insert absorbs, how much it holds, and how to layer it, click here.

 More Absorbency Where You Need it (the “Wet Zone”)